Jump links:

 Renew your membership

-Physicians and medical learners must join or renew their memberships with the CMA to register for the AGM.
-Non-members, including members of the public, may register to observe the meeting.
-For more information, or if you are unsure about your membership status, please contact the CMA Member Service Centre at [email protected] or 1-888-855-2555.
+Physicians and medical learners must join the CMA or renew their CMA membership to participate in the AGM.
+If you’re unsure about your membership status, please log in to your CMA account.
+If you have any questions, please contact the CMA Member Service Centre at [email protected].

 Frequently asked questions